Orange County Birth Defect Lawyer

 While birth defects can be caused by genetic factors, environmental hazards—such as drugs and toxins—can also have a teratogenic effect.
 A teratogen is any substance to which a pregnant female is exposed that may cause physical defects in the developing embryo or fetus and result in a birth defect.
-If a woman is exposed to teratogens during pregnancy due to the negligence or wrongdoing of another party, that party can be held liable for the losses and suffering that ensues for both the mother and the child.
+If a woman is exposed to teratogens during pregnancy due to the negligence or wrongdoing of another party, that party can be held liable with the help of an Orange County personal injury lawyer for the losses and suffering that ensues for both the mother and the child.

 About 90 percent of all pregnant women use prescription or over-the-counter (OTC) drugs at some point during their pregnancy.
 While many of these are safe to use when expecting, many types of drugs pose the threat of birth defects and should not be used by pregnant women.
 Doctors have a responsibility to prescribe to pregnant women only those medications that are absolutely necessary and that are safe for consumption during each particular stage of pregnancy.
 Failure to follow this medical standard may make this medical professional responsible for any birth defects with which a child is born.